-- H5.5.6 Recognize that the Natural Heritage System within the Sixteen Mile Creek watershed is an important part of the community.
-Protect, enhance and where possible restore the natural heritage features and functions and connect the natural heritage systems with the Natural Heritage System within the Town, and the Provincial Greenbelt to the west and south. - H5.5.7 Respect the existing low density residential and institutional uses within and adjacent the Secondary Plan area and recognize their right to continue to exist but prohibit new residential uses and restrict institutional uses in order to create a stable operating environment for businesses.
+- H5A.5.6 Recognize that the Natural Heritage System within the Sixteen Mile Creek watershed is an important part of the community.
+Protect, enhance and where possible restore the natural heritage features and functions and connect the natural heritage systems with the Natural Heritage System within the Town, and the Provincial Greenbelt to the west and south. - H5A.5.7 Respect the existing low density residential and institutional uses within and adjacent the Secondary Plan area and recognize their right to continue to exist but prohibit new residential uses and restrict institutional uses in order to create a stable operating environment for businesses.
 Allow the creation of office and home based businesses in existing residential uses.
-Provide for appropriate buffering to minimize impacts on sensitive land uses from adjacent employment uses, while recognizing that the primary and long term use of the area is for employment. - H5.5.8 Create a safe, efficient and integrated transportation network that provides public road access to all parcels, meets the needs of all modes of travel and promotes active transportation.
-The transportation system will facilitate connections to major transportation corridors as well as urban development areas within the Town to maximize connectivity to key markets and major areas of population. - H5.5.9 Establish an appropriate interface between new employment uses and adjacent existing agricultural areas to allow existing farming operations to continue to function effectively and efficiently. - H5.5.10 Recognize important existing cultural heritage resources and integrate them into future land use development through retention of heritage attributes that express the resource's cultural heritage significance in Lot 1.
-Recognize important existing cultural heritage resources and retain the heritage attributes that express the resource's cultural heritage significance in Lot 2. - H5.5.11 Ensure that the full urban infrastructure necessary to support the employment uses and to supply municipal services to existing residential uses is provided in a timely manner in advance of, or in conjunction with, new development. - H5.5.12 Ensure that development occurs in an orderly and phased manner in order to address the cost-effective and timely supply of major capital projects including municipal services and transportation network upgrades as the area develops. - H5.5.13 Promote sustainable site and building design and construction techniques to reduce energy and water consumption, encourage alternative modes of transportation, protect and enhance the natural environment, protect air and water quality, and improve waste management.

-H5.5.14 Encourage a development framework that streamlines the approval process to facilitate development that takes advantage of the area's strategic location.
+Provide for appropriate buffering to minimize impacts on sensitive land uses from adjacent employment uses, while recognizing that the primary and long term use of the area is for employment. - H5A.5.8 Create a safe, efficient and integrated transportation network that provides public road access to all parcels, meets the needs of all modes of travel and promotes active transportation.
+The transportation system will facilitate connections to major transportation corridors as well as urban development areas within the Town to maximize connectivity to key markets and major areas of population. - H5A.5.9 Establish an appropriate interface between new employment uses and adjacent existing agricultural areas to allow existing farming operations to continue to function effectively and efficiently. - H5A.5.10 Recognize important existing cultural heritage resources and integrate them into future land use development through retention of heritage attributes that express the resource's cultural heritage significance. - H5A.5.11 Ensure that the full urban infrastructure necessary to support the employment uses and to supply municipal services to existing residential uses is provided in a timely manner in advance of, or in conjunction with, new development. - H5A.5.12 Ensure that development occurs in an orderly and phased manner in order to address the cost-effective and timely supply of major capital projects including municipal services and transportation network upgrades as the area develops. - H5A.5.13 Promote sustainable site and building design and construction techniques to reduce energy and water consumption, encourage alternative modes of transportation, protect and enhance the natural environment, protect air and water quality, and improve waste management. - H5A.5.14 Encourage a development framework that streamlines the approval process to facilitate development that takes advantage of the area's strategic location.

-H5.6 GENERAL POLICIES
+H5A.6 GENERAL POLICIES